sdangelo/brickworks/examples/README.md

 Synth examples use input MIDI and support hotplugging.

+## Command line program

+### Prerequisites

+Windows (via [MSYS2/Mingw-w64](https://www.msys2.org/)), macOS, and Linux OSes are supported.
+Building tested with [GCC](https://gcc.gnu.org/), probably also works with [Clang](https://clang.llvm.org/).

+XXX

+Depending on the specific example, you might need to download or clone [tinywav](https://github.com/mhroth/tinywav) and/or [midi-parser](https://github.com/abique/midi-parser) and place them in the same folder as the Brickworks folder, or otherwise edit `common/src/cmd-make.json`

+You also need to download or clone the [VST3 C API](https://github.com/steinbergmedia/vst3_c_api) and place it in the same folder as the Brickworks folder, or otherwise edit `common/src/vst3-make.json` and change `tinywavDir` and `midiParserDir` to point to the correct directories then finally [run Tibia](#tibia).

+### Build

+In order to build just type `make`.
+You'll find the resulting executable file in `build`.

+### Usage

+Just run the executable without arguments to get usage instructions.

 ## Tibia

+### Prerequisites

 You need [Node.js](https://nodejs.org/en) and [npm](https://www.npmjs.com/) to be installed.

+### Usage

 Get [Tibia 0.0.1](https://github.com/sdangelo/tibia/releases/tag/v0.0.1), place it in the same directory as the Brickworks folder, and rename it as `tibia`.
 Then either `cd` to the Tibia folder and `npm install dot`, or install the [dot npm package](https://www.npmjs.com/package/dot) globally and make sure that the `NODE_PATH` environment variable is corretly set to find it.